Rodrigues-Royston/Multi-timescale_Trajectory_Prediction/README.md

 ### Results
 To compare with existing approaches, we use frame level AUC as the evaluating criteria.
 Our proposed model outperforms existing methods.
-The comparison is given in the below Table.
+The comparison is given in the below table.

 |Method|HR-Avenue|HR-ShanghaiTech|ShanghaiTech|Corridore|
 |:--:|:--:|:--:|:--:|:--:|